sophWillis/Fitt/README.md

   <img width="100" alt="Screenshot 2021-08-31 at 10 15 28" src="https://user-images.githubusercontent.com/38283239/131476696-99528973-3289-4683-9ed2-1f46284f6811.png">
 </div>

 Here the user can choose from a list of exercises fetched from an API.
-Eight exercises are displayed by default and eight more can be loaded with each click of the load more button until no more exercises are available - at which point the 'load more' button is disabled.
+Eight exercises are displayed by default and an additional eight can be loaded with each click of the load more button until no more exercises are available - at which point the 'load more' button is disabled.
 Each time a user loads more, the window scrolls to the point where the new exercises are rendered.

 The user can also filter which exercises are rendered by body area.
 Each time a filter is applied or if the user clicks on the logo in the navbar, we go back to the initial state and render only eight exercises.